Chebyshev polynomials in the complex plane and on the real line: Fundamental properties

 \begin{lemma} For any $z\in \C$, we have

 where $z+\sqrt{z^2-1}$ maps $\C\setminus[-1,1]$ conformally onto $\C\setminus\overline{\D}$.
-In particular, for $z\in [-1,1]$ the integral is constantly equal to $-\log 2$. \end{lemma} \begin{proof}[Proof of Theorem \ref{thm:markov_weighted_chebyshev}] The proof rests upon showing that the function exhibited in \eqref{eq:markov_explicit_chebyshev} defines the product of a monic polynomial in $x$ of degree $n$ with the weight function $w$.
-We further show that this function possesses the specified alternating qualities made precise in Theorem \ref{thm:alternation_theorem}.
-To begin, we consider a branch of the function $\Psi:\C\rightarrow \C$ defined by
+For $z\in [-1,1]$ the integral is constantly equal to $-\log 2$. \end{lemma} \begin{proof}[Proof of Theorem \ref{thm:markov_weighted_chebyshev}] The proof rests upon showing that the function exhibited in \eqref{eq:markov_explicit_chebyshev} defines the product of a monic polynomial in $x$ of degree $n$ with the weight function $w$.
+We further show that this function possesses the specified alternating qualities made precise in Theorem~\ref{thm:alternation_theorem}.
+To begin, we consider a branch of the function